 1. (5 points) Have at least 1 member of your team complete 3-D printing or laser cutting training in the Texas Invention Works.
 There are sign-up sheets for training on the 0 floor of the Texas Invention Works.

 2. (10 points) Use a TM4C123 chip in your design in addition to the launchpad.
-You will need to add the component to the PCB yourself (symbol, footprint, model), and will need to ensure that it is Launchpad redundant (e.g. if the chip fails, the LaunchPad can be plugged in and used).
+You will need to add the component to the PCB like Lab 6, and will need to ensure that it is Launchpad redundant (e.g. if the chip fails, the LaunchPad can be plugged in and used).

 3. (10 points) Validate at least two performance metrics of your system from the following list: